Breast Cancer Screening

 For cancers that are HER2-positive, targeted therapy may be used.
 Targeted therapy uses biologic drugs that specifically target the HER2 protein on cancer cells.
 For early-stage HER2-positive breast cancer, targeted therapy drugs include:

 - Trastuzumab (Herceptin) is given along with other chemotherapy drugs following surgery (adjuvant therapy).
 The treatment usually lasts for 1 year.
 Trastuzumab may also be given before surgery (neoadjuvant therapy) along with pertuzumab.

-- Pertuzumab (Perjeta) is used before surgery (neoadjuvant therapy) in combination with trastuzumab and chemotherapy.
+- Pertuzumab (Perjeta) is used before surgery (neoadjuvant therapy) or after surgery (adjuvant therapy) in combination with trastuzumab and chemotherapy.